-Once you have found the home you like you will then provide the seller with an offer in writing.
-Your realtor will fill out a contract that includes your offer, mortgage details, inclusions and exclusions as well as contingencies and any other details.
+Once you have found the home you like, you will then provide the seller with an offer in writing.
+Your realtor will fill out a contract that includes your offer, type of mortgage, inclusions, and exclusions as well as contingencies and any other details.

-Once the contract is agreed upon and signed the contract then goes to each respective party’s attorneys for review.
+Once the contract is agreed upon and signed, it then goes to each respective party’s attorneys for review.
 During this period of the process, either party has the potential to cancel the contract without any penalty.

 Under Contract Phase

 Once the attorney review is complete, and everything is agreed upon, the home is officially under contract.
 During this time, you complete the mortgage processing, appraisal, insurance requirements, as well as scheduling and conducting all your home inspections.